-Then how about excise?
+Then how about exercise?
 Can it replace physical labor?
 Not really, at least not as good.
 Work is not only physical movement but also one with expected results.
-Excise is mainly a physical movement without immediate visible results.
-Lacking rewards is why most people cannot maintain regular excise for an extended period.
+Exercise is mainly a physical movement without immediate visible results.
+Lacking rewards is why most people cannot maintain regular exercise for an extended period.

 Embrace a healthy level of hard work in your life.
 Which will you choose, bringing your body to work on a bicycle or cutting grass with a sickle or something else?

 Here’s why you should stop trying to live a germ-free life.

 Contact with germs, good or bad, is inevitable.
 The situation has been real for human beings since we began to exist, but luckily our immune systems help us survive in a world full of germs.

 Advances in medicine, personal hygiene, and household cleaning products have led us to believe that it’s possible (and desirable) to wipe out all the germs in our environment.
 But our bodies are designed to live with bacteria.
 Killing them off doesn’t guarantee that you will be healthy.

 It opens the door for other health problems like allergies.